|

 Next, settle your child

 into bed, and offer them a warm drink.
-Milk is ideal as this doesn’t
+Milk is ideal as this does not contain any sugars or sweeteners.
+A trainer cup

-is useful an avoids any
+is useful to avoid any

 spillages during story time!
 You may also want your child to visit the